-This page is intended to help the students who are off the Martin campusm or online students to access library resouces.
+This page is intended to help the students who are off the Martin campus or online students who need to access library resources.
 The search box is used to search the catalog.
-The chat box will let you contact someone at the reference desk of the Paul Meek Library if you need any assistance.
+The chat box located under my picture will allow you to contact someone at the reference desk of the Paul Meek Library if you need any assistance.

 PML doesn't have a copy?
 Article isn't available in full text?
 UTM students and faculty can ask the Interlibrary Loan department to find it for you.
 Remember to leave enough lead time!